dbt-labs/coalesce-22-inherited-project-refactoring-workshop/README.md

 messy project and you desperately want to form a plan for cleaning it up.

-dbt's already got some great material out there regarding refactoring (if you want to start with hands-on-code refactoring, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)).
-The road to get from where you are to where you need to be can be hard navigate unless you've traveled it numerous times, and this refactoring workshop is the perfect start to getting that extra practice in!
+dbt's already got some great material out there regarding refactoring (if you want to start with hands-on-code refactoring, you can start with the [refactoring course](https://courses.getdbt.com/courses/refactoring-sql-for-modularity)), but the road to get from where you are to where you need to be can be hard navigate unless you've traveled it numerous times.
+This refactoring workshop focuses on the roadmap for refactoring, and is the perfect start to getting that extra practice in!

-Part of Christine and Lauren's day-to-day is taming those crazy projects - they've created this workshop to give you some tips and tricks for wrangling that DAG.
+Part of Christine and Lauren's day-to-day is taming those crazy projects - they've created this workshop to give you a plan, some tips and tricks, and some leveling up advice for wrangling those DAGs!

 ## :white_check_mark: Prerequisites:
 This workshop assumes that you're familiar with dbt.
 At a minimum you should know how to: